bridgetownrb/bridgetown/bridgetown-website/src/_docs/deployment.md

 [Netlify](https://www.netlify.com) is a web developer platform which focuses on productivity and global scale without requiring costly infrastructure.
 Get set up with continuous deployment, lead gen forms, one click HTTPS, and so much more.

+### Fly.io

+[Fly.io](https://fly.io) is a platform that focuses on container based deployment.
+Their service transforms containers into micro-VMs that run on hardware all across the globe.
+The section below on [Docker](/docs/deployment#docker) has some examples that can be used with Fly.

 ## Manual Deployment

 For a simple method of deployment, you can simply transfer the contents of your `output` folder to any web server.
 You can use something like `scp` to securely copy the folder, or you can use a more advanced tool: